Tharrawaddy Min

+Brief

 Tharrawaddy was born Maung Khin to Crown Prince Thado Minsaw (son of King Bodawpaya) and Princess Min Kye on 14 March 1787.
 When his elder brother Bagyidaw ascended the throne in 1819, Tharrawaddy was appointed Heir Apparent.
 As crown prince, he fought in the First Anglo-Burmese War.
 In February 1837, he raised the standard of rebellion after escaping to Shwebo, the ancestral place of the Konbaung kings.
-Tharrawaddy succeeded in overthrowing Bagyidaw in April and was crowned king.
+Tharrawaddy succeeded in overthrowing Bagyidaw who abdicated on 30 April 1837.
+Tharrawaddy ascended the throne on the same day.

 Princess Min Myat Shwe, a granddaughter of Hsinbyushin, whom he married in 1809, was crowned as his chief queen (Nanmadaw Mibaya Hkaungyi).

-In 1841 King Tharrawaddy donated a 42-ton bell called the Maha Tissada Gandha Bell and 20 kg of goldplating to the Shwedagon Pagoda in Yangon.
+In 1841, King Tharrawaddy donated a 42-ton bell called the Maha Tissada Gandha Bell and 20 kg of goldplating to the Shwedagon Pagoda in Yangon.
 His reign was rife with rumours of preparations for another war with the British who had added the Arakan and Tenasserim to their dominions.
+Tharrawaddy died on 17 November 1846.

 It was, however, not until 1852, after Tharrawaddy was succeeded by his son Pagan Min, that the Second Anglo-Burmese War broke out.